 - Surreal Humour: Saturnin is very apt at creating situations that would qualify as this.
 Often amplified when filmed.

-- Waxing Lyrical: Used by Saturnin to a humorous effect when a remark in a completely unrelated situation triggers quoting a famous Czech poem.
+- Waxing Lyrical: Used to a timelessly humorous effect with a poem rather than a song, when a remark concerning Milouš's whereabouts triggers Saturnin quoting a famous Czech poem probably every Czech schoolchild is forced to read at some point.

 - Wedding Bells... for Someone Else: The book ends with the nameless narrator nervously asking his crush Miss Barbora out.
 She doesn't make it easy for him, but she accepts and he's beyond happy.
 All previous chapters have a summary of the chapter, in the 'In Which a Trope Is Described' style.
 The very last chapter is very brief (One-Paragraph Chapter brief) and resembles just the summary.
 The narrator says he knows that every good story needs a satisfying ending and that there is no happy ending like a wedding.
 Everyone expects it's him and the lovely Barbora.
 He's glad he will not disappoint his readers because his widowed aunt Katerina got married to a rich gentleman.